Quantum Griffiths phase in the kagome Kondo lattice CeRh$_{0.9}$Pd$_{0.1}$Sn

 Since the thermal expansion coefficient $\alpha$ is proportional to the negative pressure derivative of the entropy ($\alpha \propto -\partial S/\partial p$), constructing a phase diagram based on the sign of $\alpha$ and the location of its minima provides valuable insight into the underlying entropy landscape, as shown in Fig.~\ref{fig3}.
 In the phase diagrams, the line where $\alpha = 0$ serves to separate regions with opposite signs of $dS/dp$, highlighting changes in the thermodynamic response of the system.

 According to the Gr\"uneisen relation, the sign of $\alpha$ reflects the pressure dependence of the system's dominating energy scale~\cite{Gegenwart_2016}.
-In Ce-based Kondo systems, $\alpha>0$ is typically observed when the Kondo effect dominates over magnetic intersite coupling, as the Kondo temperature generally increases under pressure.
-In contrast, the presence of quasi-static magnetic correlations often leads to $\alpha<0$, as reported for CeRhSn under uniaxial pressure \cite{Kuechler_2017} and CeIrSn at ambient pressure at low temperatures \cite{Shimura_2021}.
+In Ce-based Kondo systems, $\alpha>0$ is typically observed when the Kondo effect dominates over magnetic intersite coupling, as the Kondo temperature generally increases under pressure, due to strengthened $c-f$ hybridization, reflecting a decrease in magnetic entropy.
+Conversely, magnetic order in Ce systems is suppressed by pressure, and the corresponding increase in entropy thus leads to a negative $\alpha$.
+Often, even the presence of quasi-static magnetic correlations leads to $\alpha<0$, as reported for CeRhSn under uniaxial pressure \cite{Kuechler_2017} and CeIrSn at ambient pressure at low temperatures \cite{Shimura_2021}.
 In \CRPS, the observed negative $\alpha$ indicates that (quasi-static) short-range magnetic order is destabilized by pressure.
 Interestingly, the temperature positions of the minima in $\alpha(T)$ roughly coincide for fields above 0.5~T with those of the maxima in $C/T$ in both phase diagrams in Fig.~\ref{fig3}.
 This suggests a common origin, possibly related to the Zeeman splitting of the Ce Kramers doublets~\cite{Tripathi_2022} and/or field-polarization of rare magnetic clusters.

 To further investigate the low-temperature properties of \CRPS, we measured the magnetization $M$ down to 0.4 K with the magnetic field applied along both crystallographic directions.
 As shown in Fig. 4(a), the magnetic susceptibility $\chi=M/B$ exhibits power-law behavior of the form $\chi\sim T^{\lambda-1}$, with $\lambda = 0.48$ for $B \parallel a$ and $\lambda = 0.37$ for $B \parallel c$, respectively.
 Fig. 4(b) shows the field dependence of the magnetization.
 The magnetization $M(B)$ for $B \parallel c$ is much larger than for $B \parallel a$, preserving the anisotropy observed in undoped CeRhSn, where the $c$ axis is the easy axis.
 Thermal expansion at $B>0$ shown in Fig. 2 also indicates that $c$ is the magnetic easy direction.
 Moreover, the magnetization data in Fig. 4(b) reveal a scaling behavior of the form $M/B = T^{-\alpha}g(B/T^{\beta})$.
 The data collapse on a single universal curve with scaling exponents $\alpha = 0.47$, $\beta = 0.88$ for $B \parallel a$, and $\alpha = 0.39$, $\beta = 0.6$ for $B \parallel c$, as shown in the insets.
 Notably, the extracted values of $\alpha$ are in good agreement with the power-law exponent $\lambda = 0.48$ and 0.37 obtained from $\chi (T)$, reinforcing the consistency of the quantum Griffiths phase scenario in \CRPS.